 Card skimmers have increasingly been used in Spain, on ATMs and at some dishonest shops and cafes.

 Skimming devices on ATMs are easy enough to spot if you're looking out for them.
 They've usually been tacked on over the original card slot and stick out awkwardly from the machine.
-However, if you're just ducking in for a quick withdrawal it's easy to swipe your card before you realise something's amiss.
+However, if you're just ducking in for a quick withdrawal it's easy to swipe your card before you realize something's amiss.

 When handing cards over to pay for a meal or goods, make sure you never let it out of your sight.
 It only takes a second for a dishonest shopkeeper to collect all the data from your card.